hai-vr/documentation/docs/products/lightbox-viewer/urp.md

 ## Adaptive Probe Volumes

-The current version of the Lightbox URP scene requires projects that has **Adaptive Probe Volumes** enabled.

-It will only work with shaders that supports Adaptive Probe Volumes.
+If your quality settings use **Adaptive Probe Volumes**, you must use shaders that support Adaptive Probe Volumes.

-- **Poiyomi URP**: ✅ As of 2025-07-10, it will only work with Poiyomi URP *070825* or above.
+- **Poiyomi URP**: ✅ As of 2025-07-10, APVs will only work with Poiyomi URP *070825* or above.
-- **lilToon URP**: ❌ As of 2025-07-10, it does not yet work with lilToon URP, as lilToon seems to support URP with traditional Light Probes only.
+- **lilToon URP**: ❌ As of 2025-07-10, APVs do not yet work with lilToon URP, as lilToon seems to support URP with legacy *Light Probes* only.